pypa/pipenv/docs/advanced.rst

     py==1.4.34
     pytest==3.2.3

-Finally, if you wish to generate a requirements file with only the development requirements you can do that too, using the ``--dev-only`` flag::
+If you wish to generate a requirements file with only the development requirements you can do that too, using the ``--dev-only`` flag::